knxd/knxd/README.md

     * includes a translator (knxd\_args) from options to config file

-    * Most (if not all) settings are still usable via the command line
+    * All settings are still usable via the command line

   * Complete stack refactored